luyunghsiang/yhluweb/source/prospective.rst

   everything, your work does not exist without documentation.

 - "I do not need to document or explain because nobody cares what I do."
 If nobody cares, this topic is not worth doing.
+Why do you waste your time?

 - "I want to work alone."
 If a beginning researchers works alone, it is very difficult to make progress.
 It is better to work in a team